j3nda/school-projects/README.md

 list:
 -----

+    2011/
-    * alg1 - algorithms I
+        * alg1/ ~ algorithms I
             This course is an introductory programming course.
 Students are expected general orientation in IT and high school mathematics.
 Discussed algorithms and data structures will be demonstrated in C + +.
 Considerable emphasis is placed on the practical implementation of the discussed algorithms and data structures.
 Students are encouraged to analyze the synthesis of algorithmic problems and solutions from smaller units.

+        * zp/ ~ introduction to programming
+            The course aims to provide students with the basics of procedural programming and support for additional courses focusing detail on algorithms and programming languages.
+After the basics of programming, students will be able to: operate and utilize an integrated development environment for C / C + +, creating documentation not only to the source code, work in the university's school network to get acquainted with the tools for creating documentation.
+            Besides the comparison of input knowledge of procedural programming C / C +
+            + acquire a general overview important for subsequent studies.